-Fully compatible with Canon's 2.4 GHz radio flash trigger system and E-TTL, the Speedlite YN600EX-RT II from Yongnuo is an excellent addition to your Canon 6D.
+Fully compatible with Canon's 2.4 GHz radio flash trigger system and E-TTL, the Yongnuo Speedlite YN600EX-RT II Flash is an excellent addition to your Canon 6D.
 It features a powerful guide number of 197' as well as an impressive zoom range of 20-200mm.
 Moreover, bounce lighting is also possible with the wide angle panel that can tilt from -7 to 90°.

 Along with radio transmission and reception for wireless triggering, the flash can work with master and slave functionality.
 It has a recycle time of about three seconds and runs on four AA batteries.

 The Bolt VS-260SMI Mini On-Camera Flash comes with a great interface and powerful features.
 This dedicated TTL flash features a guide number of 72' at ISO 100 with an adjustable tilt head for those stunning real estate snaps.

 Small yet powerful, this flash covers a 35mm range and also offers rear curtain synchronization for shooting at slower shutter speeds.
 It has an autofocus assist for low-light photography and an automatic power-saving function that turns the flash off when it's inactive for three minutes.

 The VS-260 is powered by 2 AA batteries, and this model is directly compatible with the Canon 6D.

 One piece of equipment that remains affordable and very useful for both amateur and professional photographers alike is a flash.
 These are small, lightweight, and simple devices that integrate with your camera to provide illumination in low-light situations.

 Here are some things to consider to help you select the perfect flash unit for your Canon 6D.